cloudfoundry/credhub-api-site/source/includes/_set.md

 }
 ```

-This endpoint sets a certificate credential with a user-provided value.
+This request sets a certificate credential with a user-provided value.

 ### HTTP Request